DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <ul>
   <li>Only Admins can access this feature.
 Clicking on the Frameworks tab, allows the Admins to edit the questions and the guidance for that framework.
 The change will apply to all account members (not just the individual user).
 The modification will not affect the answers or scores previously submitted but will update the questions and guidance for all deals where that framework has been used.</li>
   <li>The framework selected will also be the Default framework for the entire account.
 Every new deal will use this framework by default.
 The change will not affect the answers or frameworks previously submitted in existing deals.
 The default framework is initially set to MEDDICC.</li>
+  <li><strong>Section weights (Scoring):</strong> In the Frameworks tab you can assign a weight (as a percentage) to each category.
+Those weights define the maximum points for each category in the “Individual by sections (weighted)” scoring method.
+The final score is the sum of each category’s rating (bad/medium/good = 0/0.5/1) multiplied by its weight.</li>
+  <li><strong>Validation:</strong> The weights must add up to exactly 100% to be saved.
+The UI shows the total and any remaining or excess percentage.
+If the total is not 100%, the weights are not saved and the system falls back to equal weighting across categories.</li>
 </ul>

 <p class="text-center"><img src="/assets/images/guide10n.png" alt="Editing" class="my-3 border border-3 border-primary rounded rounded-3"></p>